Please note that Tapas no longer supports Internet Explorer.

 Aaah- another new one.
 How many has it been now?
 Fifteen or sixteen?

 The poor woman had no idea what was in store for her, trying so hard to please her mistress.
 That same woman would make her disappear soon enough.
-Just as soon as she overheard the wrong conversation, or as soon as the Marquess took too much of an interest in her.
+As soon as she overheard the wrong conversation, or the Marquis took too much of an interest in her.

 “You are new to your post, so I will warn you this once.
-The Marquess and his wife may rule the Castle, but there are two chambers within that do not belong to them.
+The Marquis and his wife may rule the Castle, but there are two chambers within that do not belong to them.
 If you doubt that, feel free to try your luck to enter without their true owner’s permission.
-Perhaps you’ll fare better than the countless knights and guards that the Marquess sent.”
+Perhaps you’ll fare better than the countless knights and guards that the Marquis himself sent.”

 “Enough, Rosa.”
 The woman finally spoke, drawing attention back to herself.
-She used a weary tone, reminiscent of an adult accustomed to placating a difficult child.
+She used a weary tone, reminiscent of an adult placating a difficult child.
 “Leave it be, Helga.
 It is of no importance at this point.
 I have an important matter to discuss with you, Rosa.”
-The implication that she was dealing with foolish subordinates was clear.
 At her words, the maid’s flush deepened, but she dutifully stepped back, positioning herself slightly in front of her mistress, obviously intending to shield her should this unruly young woman try to harm the lady.

 “Feel free to speak your piece.
 I will provide my professional opinion as requested.”
 Rosaline crossed her arms and leaned against the corridor wall.